AM311/Cybersecurity_Report/home.md

 2. **Ask the DC the list of accounts which do not require Kerberos pre-authentication**:
 As first attempt, we ask the DomainController the list of all accounts that can authenticate via Kerberos without pre-authentication: hopefully, we will find a Domain Administrator account using which we will be able to login to the DC.

-	For doing this, we run the following command:
+	For doing this, we run a specific LDAP query to the DC using the following command:

-    `nmap -p 389 -T4 -A -v -Pn --script ldap-rootdse 10.0.2.0/24`
+    `impacket-GetNPUsers -dc-ip 10.0.2.200 -ts cybersec.units.it/DomainUser:User00!`

     e
     where the **`-p`** option ==...ToDo...==